Installation

 WARNING

-HyprPanel will not run without the required dependencies.
+HyprPanel may not run properly without the required dependencies.

 Optional